Ethan Chun's Super Fun Project Site

-I am particularly interested in the intersection of Robotics and Machine Learning with a focus on applying machine learning techniques to improve current robotic performance.
-Some of my recent projects include creating a chess playing robot in Drake simulator using Mask R-CNN and ICP and developing Local Neural Descriptor Fields for locally condition pose extraction.
-On my free time, I enjoy making random things, dumpster diving, and exploring my school's campus.
+I am particularly interested in the intersection of Robotics and Machine Learning with a focus on 3D perception systems for robotic manipulation.* I believe that developing robust manipulation and perception systems is key to enabling robots to prosper in the real world.
+Some recent projects include my work on Local Neural Descriptor Fields, presented at ICRA 2023, and my work on 6-Dof Approach Planning with Reflexive Grasp Execution, submitted to ICRA 2024.
+On my free time, I enjoy making random things, dumpster diving, biking, and exploring my school's campus.

-I've attached my resume in case anyone is curious.
+My resume can also be found here in case anyone is curious.
+You can contact me at elchun [at] mit [dot] edu.
 Otherwise, enjoy the projects!

 Publications